TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/LockingApi/Index.rst

 first choice for most locking operations in TYPO3.

+.. index:: Locking; Multiple servers

-Multiple Servers & Cache Locking
+Multiple servers & Cache locking
 --------------------------------

 Since the core uses the locking API for some cache operations (see for